LangProc/langproc-2017-lab/3-codegen/readme.md

   Reads an integer from the input stream of numbers and returns it.
 Note that it is not an variable because it is not lower-case.

+- Param : `Param : I`

+  Return the input parameter with index I.

 - Output: `Output [ X ]`

   Evaluate X, then send the result to output.
 The return value